likhita1805/CodeSoft-Task/README.md

 # CodeSoft-Task
-This is my repostiory of the tast that  I have did.
+This is my repostiory of the task that  I have did.